Skip to content

 June 14, 2014September 9, 2018 Philip Thompsondeep in the weeds, Dudley, Principles (perhaps), questions, roots

 We have so many avenues for communicating to a wider audience and amongst ourselves; what is it that a blog can do that isn’t handled by Facebook, or by Vastavox or by countless other speech/accent/phonetics blogs?
-Our hope is that this is a […]
+Our hope is that this is a place where an idea can be proposed, and articulated with […]

 Read more